-My grandma has always been old to me.
-I can’t help it.
+My grandma was always old to me.
+I couldn’t help that.
 A fifty year age difference will do that.
-Though my whole life she claimed to 101, my grandma, or grammie as I’ve long called her, was fifty when I was born and to a little kid, that’s old.
+Though my whole life she claimed to 101, my grandma, or Gram (or Grammie) as I called her, was fifty when I was born and to a little kid, that’s old.
 Her birth year of 1919 gave her a different perspective from mine, in 1969, but you might be surprised by her somewhat modern views on things.

 Gram taught me not to be a picky eater (both a good and bad thing), and not to waste food, although I think it might have been a little less “clean your plate” than it was “I made this.
 You will eat it.”
 She was an excellent cook.
 But let’s set the record straight—I will never be thankful for liver or braunschweiger.
 Also for the record, I am eternally grateful she never had me eat one of her favorite things—creamed herring on crackers.

 But speaking of food, she taught me heritage is important.
 Nut rolls, Easter cheese, and kolache.
 What would my childhood and adulthood have been without them?
 These food spell Christmas and Easter celebration.
-Even more, I was lucky enough to spend hours and hours talking to gram about family.
-I realized how important heritage is and how I should have high expectations of my children—sorry kiddos.
+I was so lucky to spend hours and hours talking to my gram about family.
+Through her, I realized how important heritage is and how I should have high expectations of my children—sorry kiddos.

 She taught me responsibility, even if it was someone else’s responsibility—Scott Paulin, yes I’m talking about you.
 My brother, Scott, and I used to do dishes on alternate days.
 He wasn’t very good at it—on purpose I think.
 Grandma made me redo his dishes.
 She taught me chores were important, even if I hated them.
 She could smell dirt.
 I’m not kidding.
 I learned from her that Murphy Wood Soap is one of the best smells in the world.

 She taught me to be a straight shooter and speak my mind.
-Anyone who knows my grandma will tell you, she’s not afraid to tell you how it is, or how it should have been, or what you should be doing that you aren’t—like calling her or going to church or avoiding that pothole up there (that she shouldn’t be able to see because she’s mostly blind).
+Anyone who knew my grandma will tell you, she wasn't ever afraid to tell you how it was, or how it should have been, or what you should be doing that you aren’t—like calling her or going to church or avoiding that pothole up there (that she shouldn’t have been able to see because she was mostly blind).
 She was pretty vocal about sex, life, religion and how she was pretty sure neither Catholics nor Protestants have the corner on Christianity.

 She believed that dreams are important and she believed in me.
 My gram always encouraged me.
 And she showed me not to be afraid of adversity.
+And NEVER to give up.
 She lost many people close to her, but she went on.
 She lost one of the things most of us value most, her eyesight, yet she went on.
-She went brilliantly on and showed me that a handicap isn’t the end of the world.
-You just adjust and go on.
+She went brilliantly on and showed me that a handicaps and difficulties aren’t the end of the world.
+You adjust and you go on.